ReeceJones/reece-start/OAUTH_SETUP.md

 # Google OAuth Setup

-This document describes how to set up Google OAuth authentication for the Easy Apparel application.
+This document describes how to set up Google OAuth authentication.

 ## Backend Configuration